Philam18/Cinema-Content-Network/README.md

 The client's Local DNS attempts to resolve requests for video URLs.
 Typically, after resolution, Local DNS's cache results to improve look-up speeds for subsequent queries - this function is not implemented.

+In general, the name-servers (including the local DNS) in this implementation listen on UDP for incoming DNS queries, while the two-webservers (`HisCinema` and `HerCDN`) implement TCP.

 ## Requirements